We’re Adverse to Adverts

 Which brings us to the tricky issue of what are called “affiliate links”.
 It’s regular practice for review pages like ours to point readers to sites where the reviewed products can be purchased.
 This is something Tested Technology does too.
 Typically the links we use will be to Amazon, chiefly because Amazon usually offers the best prices and the speediest delivery.

-We’ve been tempted to follow this very common practice.
+We’ve been invited to follow this very common practice.
 But at the same time as making a good price available to the reader, that affiliate link is also at risk of turning the review into a sales pitch.
-Tested Technology has been known on occasion to be quite genuinely enthusiastic about the products it reviews.
+Tested Technology has been known on occasion to be quite genuinely enthusiastic about some of the products it reviews.
 It would be a shame if readers had grounds for thinking this enthusiasm were tainted by cashback.

 Chris Bidmead: 2018/08/07